Pectinopitys ferruginea: History

 Pectinopitys ferruginea was first described by British botanist Aylmer Bourke Lambert in 1832 as Podocarpus ferrugineus, which is the basionym (original scientific name) of the species.
 Lambert did not provide a holotype in his work A Description of the Genus Pinus, the type specimen is hence a syntype.
 In 1876, the species was transferred by the German botanist Ferdinand von Mueller to the genus Nageia as Nageia ferruginea.
 In 1891, the French botanist Philippe Édouard Léon Van Tieghem recorded it as Stachycarpus ferrugineus, which cannot be used as the type species of Stachycarpus belongs in Prumnopitys.
 American botanist David John de Laubenfels described it as Prumnopitys ferruginea in 1978.
 A study published in the year 2000, attempted to move the species out of the genus Prumnopitys, and renamed it Stachypitys ferruginea, an invalid name as the near-identical name Stachyopitys had been used previously for an unrelated fossil plant.
 P. ferruginea was designated the type species of the genus Pectinopitys in Page's 2019 revision of the genus.

 Etymology

-The etymology of the genus Pectinopitys refers to the distinctive arrangement of the species' leaves that are arranged in an 'eyelash-like' or 'comb-like' pattern, which differs in comparison to species within the genus Prumnopitys.
+The etymology (word origin) of the genus name, Pectinopitys, refers to the distinctive arrangement of the species' leaves that are arranged in an 'eyelash-like' or 'comb-like' pattern, which differs in comparison to species within the genus Prumnopitys.
 The previous genus name, Prumnopitys, means 'plum-fruited pine', which derives from the Greek prunum, which means 'plum', and pitys which means 'pine'.
 The specific epithet (second part of the scientific name), ferruginea, means 'with the colour of rusted iron', deriving from the Latin ferrum which translates to 'iron', and refers to the young leaves of the species.
 The species is commonly known as miro and brown pine.
-The word 'miro' comes from the Proto-Polynesian word 'milo', which was used to describe the unrelated species, Thespesia populnea.
+The word 'miro' comes from the Proto-Polynesian word 'milo', which is used to describe the unrelated species, Thespesia populnea.